The Alsager Harlequins is a group of friendly people with varied interests in cycling

 The Alsager Harlequins began in 2018 with a couple of riders who noticed there were many cycling enthusiasts in the area but very few clubs.
 They started cycling together and encouraged other interested cyclists to give it a go.

-With some promoting of the club, not least by people witnessing how much fun we have, the membership has now grown to over 30.
+With some promoting of the club, not least by people witnessing how much fun we have, the membership has now grown to over 70 members.

 In addition, the striking and colourful Harlequins kit colours certainly gets us noticed, and people often guess what we are called without having ever heard of us!